Re-Bottleneck: Latent Re-Structuring for Neural Audio Autoencoders: Experimental Setup

 \subsection{Evaluation}

-We evaluate reconstruction fidelity using STFT, mel distance, and SISDR, all computed with the \texttt{auraloss} library~\cite{steinmetz2020auraloss}.
-In the case of the diffusion model, generation quality is measured by the FAD via the \texttt{fadtk} toolkit~\cite{gui2024adapting} configured with the CLAP-LAION-Music model.
-To assess prompt alignment, we report the CLAP score, which quantifies audio–text similarity~\cite{evans2024stable}.
+We evaluate reconstruction fidelity using STFT and mel-spectrogram distances and SISDR (all computed with \texttt{auraloss}~\cite{steinmetz2020auraloss}).
+Generation quality for diffusion models is assessed with Fréchet Audio Distance (FAD) computed via \texttt{fadtk}~\cite{gui2024adapting} configured to use CLAP-LAION-Music embeddings.
+Prompt alignment is measured by the CLAP audio–text similarity score~\cite{evans2024stable}.
+Representation alignment is quantified with Centered Kernel Alignment (CKA)~\cite{kornblith2019similarity,cristianini2001kernel} and Projection-Weighted Canonical Correlation Analysis (PWCCA)~\cite{morcos2018insights}.
+Lower is better: STFT distance, mel distance, FAD.
+Higher is better: SISDR, CLAP, CKA, PWCCA.